BhargavSindhanuru/Flask-Blog/README.md

+# Flask-Blog

-# Flask-BlogWeb App using Python with Flask framework and postgreSQL database.
+### Web App using Python with Flask framework and postgreSQL database.